-Why stay away from these adorable nature's gifts while there are numerous ways to enjoy them without being hurt.
+Why stay away from these adorable nature gifts when there are numerous ways to enjoy them without being hurt?
 Check this Jalapeno recipes collection for more ideas.

-This jalapeno vinaigrette brims with olive oil, lime juice, with the bright flavors of jalapeno and cilantro.
-This is mildly heated and can be customized to low heat or fiery hot.
+This jalapeno vinaigrette brims with olive oil, and lime juice, with the bright flavors of jalapeno and cilantro.
+This is mildly heated and can be customized to low heat or fiery heat.
 Either way, it tastes excellent.

-Moreover, this straightforward dish fits on BBQ nights, picnics, family dinner, and cookouts as well.
+Moreover, this straightforward dish fits on BBQ nights, picnics, family dinners, and cookouts as well.

 The key ingredients

 Olive oil.
-Star ingredient in this spicy jalapeno vinaigrette recipe.
-It's rich in monosaturated fats, antioxidants, anti-inflammatory properties.
+The star ingredient in this spicy jalapeno vinaigrette recipe.
+It's rich in monosaturated fats, antioxidants, and anti-inflammatory properties.
 To know more about its benefits, check out here.

-However, you may substitute with Greek yogurt to cut down calories.
-But make a note that, swapping affects the texture and color of the vinaigrette.
+However, you may substitute with Greek yogurt to cut down on calories.
+But note that, swapping affects the texture and color of the vinaigrette.

 Lemon juice.
-Best ingredient that associates well with the chili peppers.
-In fact, the sourness brings everything together and gives an addictive punch.
+The best ingredient that associates well with the chili peppers.
+The sourness brings everything together and gives an addictive punch.

 How to make Jalapeno vinaigrette

-In a food processor jar or a blender jar, add olive oil, lemon juice, white wine vinegar, jalapeno, fresh cilantro, and salt.
+Add olive oil, lemon juice, white wine vinegar, jalapeno, fresh cilantro, and salt in a food processor jar or a blender jar.

-Blend until olive oil combines well with lime juice and forms a smooth creamy texture.
+Blend until olive oil combines with lime juice and forms a smooth, creamy texture.